Yoga – Truth, Consciousness, Bliss

-Kriya also describes an action meant to accomplish a specific yogic goal.
-Kriya Yoga in our current age is a path of dedicated practices that revolve around tuning the consciousness of the yogi or yogini to the divine vibrations, balancing the internal energies of the two adjacent conduits (ida and pingala), increasing the electro-magnetic energy of the central spiritual conduit (sushumna), and refining the energy centers through which the central spiritual conduit moves.
-It is, in short, the scientific art of mastering the breath.
+Kriya also describes an action meant to accomplish a yogic goal.
+Kriya Yoga in our current age is a path of dedicated practices that revolve around tuning the consciousness of the yogi or yogini to the divine vibrations, purifying and balancing the internal energies of the two adjacent conduits (ida and pingala), increasing the electro-magnetic energy of the central spiritual conduit (sushumna), and generally refining the energy centers and nadis through which the central spiritual conduit moves.
+Kriya is directly related to breath.
+It is, amoug other things, the scientific art of mastering the breath.
 There are two influences that induce the mind to wander, 1) desires and 2) breathing patterns.
 If one is controlled, the other is controlled.
 Of these two, breath should be controlled first.
 Kriya teaches the method, introduced by the immortal Mahavatar Babaji, for controlling the breath.
 It includes learning how to breath, while manifesting the divine sound.
 Breathing affects consciousness.
 Every breath that we take has the potential to move us toward greater consciousness.
 By the practice of the ratio-breathing of Kriya, life can be extended and health improved.
 The techniques move the yogi or yogini closer to the great Himalayan master and in time, permit communication with him directly from within.
 The techniques help overcome attachment to drugs, cigarettes, unhealthy food, and unwanted habits.

 Samadhi, the ultimate goal of yoga, and is the inner bliss state of constant realization of the oneness of the individual soul (jivatman) with the cosmic soul (paramatma).
 A discussion of Samadhi can be found on this site. (see Samadhi Secrets of the Himalayan Mahavatar Babaji)